-As of June 30, 2014, the University had indebtedness outstanding of \$1,361,030,000 including secured, unsecured, and non-recourse debt.
-Using proceeds from the Series 2014 Bonds, the University defeased the non-recourse loan of \$88 million on 2100 Pennsylvania Avenue in March 2015 and paid in full the non-recourse loan of \$14.3 million on the National Transportation and Safety Board building in April 2015.
-The University intends to use proceeds from the Series 2015 Bonds to redeem the outstanding Series 2007 Bonds in the amount of \$50 million on or about July 2015 and to defease the non-recourse loan of \$112 million on the property at 2000 Pennsylvania Avenue on or about July 2015.
-The University expects to hold an additional \$168 million of proceeds of the Series 2015 Bonds to retire the Series 2012A Bonds at their maturity in September 2017.
+As of June 30, 2015, the University had indebtedness outstanding of \$1,549,844,000 including secured, unsecured, and non-recourse debt.
+The University issued the Series 2015 Bonds to redeem the outstanding Series 2007 Bonds in the amount of \$50 million, to defease the non-recourse loan of \$112 million on the property at 2000 Pennsylvania Avenue in July 2015, and for general corporate purposes of the University.
+The University intends to use proceeds from the Series 2016 Bonds to redeem the outstanding Series 2009 Bonds in the amount of \$200 million and to pay the applicable make-whole premium in August 2016.
+The remainder of the proceeds will be used for general corporate purposes of the University and to pay the issuance costs on the Series 2016 bonds.

-Following the issuance of the Series 2015 Bonds and the aforementioned redemption of the Series 2007 Bonds and the defeasance of the non-recourse loan for 2000 Pennsylvania Avenue, the University will have approximately \$1,737,844,000 of outstanding indebtedness.
+Following the issuance of the Series 2016 Bonds and the redemption of the Series 2009 Bonds, the University will have approximately \$1,778,703,000 of outstanding indebtedness.